 |Position:||Assistant Coach - Offensive Line|

-A former Husker offensive guard, Greg Austin will return to his alma mater for his first season on the Nebraska staff in 2018.
-Austin has spent the last eight seasons coaching in the collegiate and NFL ranks, including the past two seasons as the offensive line coach under Scott Frost at Central Florida.
-Austin has spent a total of five seasons coaching with Frost.
+A former Husker offensive guard, Greg Austin is in his second season at his alma mater in 2019, serving as Nebraska's offensive line coach.
+Austin has spent the last nine seasons coaching in the collegiate and NFL ranks.
+Austin has spent a total of five seasons coaching with fellow Husker alum Scott Frost, including serving as Frost's offensive line coach each of the past three seasons.

 In 2017, Austin’s line paved the way for the culmination of the Knights’ remarkable two-year offensive turnaround.
 The Knights were the only FBS team to score 30 points in every game, and they led the nation in scoring.
 UCF averaged 48.2 points per game in 2017, just two seasons after UCF scored the third-fewest points in the country in 2015, averaging just 13.9 points per game.